maonimisi/portfolio_project/README.md

-This directory contain codes from the alx portfolio project
+This directory contain codes for my ALX portfolio project